 A well-designed, recognizable logo is the best kind of advertising.
 Every time I go to a cafe or to the local library, it is hard not to notice a field of illuminated Apples at the tables; it’s a testament to the growing market-share of my favorite platform.
 As a branding technique, the simplicity of the softly-glowing iconic logo cannot be denied.

-I have owned Macs for my entire career as a graphic designer, and, I have to admit that one of the draws to buying this computer is that Apple — as opposed to every other brand of computer hardware manufacturer — pays attention to those kind of design and branding details that make the computer and the brand appeal to people like me.
+I have owned Macs for my entire career as a graphic designer, and, I have to admit that one of the draws to buying this computer is that Apple — as opposed to every other brand of computer hardware manufacturer — pays attention to those kinds of design and branding details that make the computer and the brand appeal to people like me.

 From the time I opened the lid of my first Mac, I have been impressed by the genius of this brand.
 Even the packaging is not overlooked; ease of use is emphasized, the brand carries the idea that Apple makes your life both easy and beautiful.
-A Mac computer, like any well-designed object is a thing of beauty and a future classic collectible.
+A Mac computer, like any well-designed object, is a thing of beauty and a future classic collectible.

-I have been a Mac enthusiast since the days when I taught software packages through online videos; I had to show how to use the same software on both Macs and PCs, and used to grit my teeth whenever I had to get on the PCs to do my work.
+I have been a Mac enthusiast since the days when I taught software packages through online videos; I had to show how to use the same software on both Macs and PCs and used to grit my teeth whenever I had to get on the PCs to do my work.
 Everything about the PC was clunky, insulting, primitive, childish, or just plain wrong.
 I found this essential difference impossible to describe to an avowed PC advocate.
 Since they belong to another group of evangelists who don’t share my design values they simply couldn’t see what I was talking about.

 Years later, I had the chance to work for Apple in the educational division.
 I would have been employed in teaching users how to use the interface without having to crack a manual.
 Since the early days of interactive design, expert usability designers have known that the best design is the one that “teaches” the user how to use it without the user realizing that he is being taught.
 The user doesn’t even notice the design or realize that he has had a question, it is answered so fast by the presence of the “transparent” platform.
 Again, another, case of good design.
 Apple is the king of transparent design.